 - a.
-Small bore macerator pump or ejectors may be used in a small pumped sanitary system.
-Where pump sump systems are proposed, PUB should be consulted on the specific requirements (see 3.3). - b.
+See 3.3.2 and 3.3.3 for the mechanical and electrical requirements. - b.
+Macerator pumps with free passage diameter less than 64mm may be used to serve sanitary appliances. - c.
 When pumped sanitary system are used the outlet shall be connected to an IC.
-Direct connection of the outlet to a gravity discharge pipe/stack is not allowed. - c.
+Direct connection of the outlet to a gravity discharge pipe/stack is not allowed. - d.
 Ejector systems shall be provided with a ventilating pipe.
-The enclosure or pit where the ejector is placed shall be provided with a sump pump connected to the ejector's discharge pipe.
+The enclosure or pit where the ejector is placed shall be provided with a sump pump connected to the ejector's discharge pipe. - e.
+Minimum size of the pumping main shall be 100mm diameter.
+However, if the flow velocity is not able to meet the permissible range of between 1.0 to 2.4m/s, the pumping main can be of a pipe size smaller than 100mm but larger than the free passage of the pump.